scottdelly/passover/haggadah.md

 # Tzafun — Dessert

-Now the afikomen.
-Either someone has “stolen” it, or parents can hide the afikoman when it is first put aside (Step 4) and let the children look for it during the meal to win a prize.
-Eaten in memory of the Pesach sacrifice which was served at the end of the meal.
+**Guide**: Eaten in memory of the Pesach sacrifice which was served at the end of the meal.
 All efforts should be made to assure that the afikomen is eaten before midnight.

 # Barekh — Grace After Meals (Birkat Hamazon)

 ## The cup of Elijah